HBClab/boost-act-js/README.md

    Quickly locate individual participants by entering their study ID (e.g., `8001`) into the search bar.

 2. **Filter by Criteria**
-   Use filters to find subsets of participants that meet specific QA or task-based conditions.
+   Use filters to find subsets of participants that meet specific site or study criteria.

 ---